pro-utkarshM/Student-Register/README.md

 3. Make your changes and commit them with descriptive commit messages.
 4. Push your changes to your forked repository.
 5. Open a pull request in the original repository, describing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- This project was developed by [Utkarsh Maurya](https://github.com/pro-utkarshM) as a sample application.

-Thank you for using the Student Register application!